hexalang/Hexa/docs/reference.md

 }

 // Simple tag (no payload)
-Color.Red != Color.Red // Every instance is unique value for non-baked enums
+Color.Red != Color.Red // Every instance is a unique value for non-baked enums

 // Payload with named fields -> order of the arguments doesn't matter Color.Other(r: 255, g: 0, b: 0) != Color.Other(g: 0, b: 0, r: 255)